1955 Lanao earthquake: Earthquake

 The earthquake struck at dawn.
 Multiple magnitudes vary from moment magnitudes of 7.4–7.6 by local seismographs.
 It was assigned an intensity of VIII on the Rossi–Forel scale.
 Most earthquakes that occur along the Cotabato Trench displays a strike-slip mechanism, which may be that of the 1955 earthquake.

 Multiple foreshocks preceded the mainshock, the largest measuring 6.3 occurred 6 hours earlier.
 It was first believed to be a double earthquake with the mainshock, however it was later confirmed to be a foreshock.
 Aftershocks also struck the area with varying magnitudes.

 Damage and casualties

-Most damage was centered around Lanao Lake, more specifically the city of Marawi.
+Most damage was centered around Lanao Lake, more specifically the city of Dansalan (now known as Marawi).
 Numerous mosques were damaged or destroyed completely.
 Local houses and infrastructures collapsed due to the strong acceleration of ground movement.
 Towns southwest of the Lanao Lake were said to have been submerged underwater for a few years due to ground displacement by a few meters in a southward direction, causing a miniature tsunami to that permanently flood the towns.
 The death toll from ranged from 225 to 465 according to multiple accounts, and injuries were counted near a thousand.
-The president at the time of the event, Ramon Magsaysay, declared a state of calamity in the Provinces of Northern Mindanao.
+In Misamis Occidental, the city of Ozamiz was also greatly affected.
+The earthquake caused the destruction of both the city's parish church and the southwest bastion of the Fuerte de la Concepcion y del Triunfo, a Spanish fort that was built in the 18th-century.
+The president at the time of the event, Ramon Magsaysay, declared a state of calamity in the provinces of Misamis Occidental, Misamis Oriental, Lanao, and Surigao.